 Define The Flow Of Traffic With A Runner Rug

-Behind the console, I put a bench to create a drop spot and a rug to direct the flow of traffic.
+Behind the console, I put a bench to create a drop spot for purses and shoes and a rug to direct the flow of traffic.

-This layout didn’t really work because the couch was in the middle of the room so you opened the front door and basically walked into it.
-We set the room up like this for about two weeks to feel out the foyer and seating space, but I got antsy.
+This layout didn't really work for our room.
+The spacing was off with the couch being literally in the middle of the room, so when anyone opened the front door they walked into the couch.
+We gave it a good try though and kept the room like this for about two weeks to feel out the foyer and seating space, but I got antsy.

 Explore Your Options And Plan For The Flow of Traffic